 She has been Councillor on the EHA Board since 2015 for a four-year mandate, member of the Steering Committee for the Society of Hematologic Oncology (SOHO), member of the IMS board and member of the European School of Haematology (ESH) Scientific committee.
 She received the Briand Durie Award in 2019 recognizing excellence in myeloma research.

-Dr. Merlini’s main research interests include the pathogenesis, natural history, diagnosis, and treatment of monoclonal gammopathies, with particular focus on the biological activities of monoclonal proteins and on immunoglobulin light chain amyloidosis (AL).
-His recent research focuses on the investigation of biomarkers for early diagnosis, assessing prognosis and response to therapy and on the development of novel therapeutic agents and treatments designed in the light of advances in the understanding of the molecular mechanisms of AL amyloidosis.
-He is principal investigator for several research projects in this field and published on different aspects of systemic amyloidosis from the basic mechanisms to biomarkers, new diagnostic approaches, risk definition and response criteria, and novel therapies.
+Dr. Merlini’s research interests include the pathogenesis, natural history, diagnosis and treatment of monoclonal gammopathies, and in particular immunoglobulin light chain amyloidosis.
+His recent research focuses on investigating molecular mechanisms of cardiac damage, biomarkers for assessing prognosis and response to therapy, and developing novel therapeutic agents and treatments designed in light of advances in understanding these diseases’ molecular mechanisms.
+He is the principal investigator for several research projects in this field and published on different aspects of systemic amyloidosis from the basic mechanisms to biomarkers, new diagnostic approaches, risk definition and response criteria, and novel therapies.

 Mohamad Mohty is full Professor of Hematology and head of the Hematology and cellular therapy Department at the Saint-Antoine Hospital and Sorbonne University (Paris, France).

 Professor Mohty obtained his medical degree from the University of Montpellier, France, and his PhD from the University of Marseille, France.
 He also undertook post-doctoral work at the Hematology Department, Imperial College, Hammersmith Hospital, London, UK.